Ziednaga/AndromiX-SDDM-Theme/README.md

     Customizable Fork: Built on Andromeda-KDE and ready to adapt to your personal preferences modifying the main.qml file.

-This project is perfect for KDE users who want to personalize and modernize the appearance of their SDDM session manager without sacrificing the simplicity and usability of the original Andromeda-KDE.
+This project is perfect for KDE users who want to personalize and modernize the appearance of their SDDM session manager without sacrificing the simplicity and usability of the original Andromeda-KDE SDDM Theme.
-Key Features

 Contributions, suggestions, and feedback are welcome.
 Thank you for using AndromiX-KDE!